 Advanced Robotics: Analytical Dynamics, Optimal Control, and Inverse Optimal Control.
 These documents develop legged and floating robotics from the bottom up, starting with a study of the fundamental building blocks of control design, analytical dynamics, and continuing through to floating-based instantaneous control, optimal control, and imitation learning through inverse optimal control.
 I originally wrote them for the first half of a course I taught on Advanced Robotics at the University of Stuttgart, summer semester 2014.

-Some Notes on Advanced Calculus.
-This document briefly discusses the pragmatic side of Advanced Calculus.
-We review notational conventions, some tricks of the trade, and some intuition behind the Inverse Function Theorem
+[notes on advanced calculus] This document briefly discusses the pragmatic side of Advanced Calculus.
+We review notational conventions, some tricks of the trade, and some intuition behind the Inverse Function Theorem.